 Border Affairs Corps of the NIA is accountable for border control and border security management.

 The offices are situated in 10 airports at Songshan, Taoyuan, Taichung, Chiayi, Tainan, Kaohsiung, Taitung, Hualien, Kinmen, and Penghu; and 15 harbors at Keelung, Taipei, Taichung, Mailiao, Budai, Anping, Kaohsiung, Hualien, Heping, Suao, Magong, Shuitou, Fuao, Liaoluo, and Baisha.
-Their main task is to examine travel documents and prevent fraudulent/counterfeit and falsified passports and other documents being used to enter the borders.
+Their main task is to examine travel documents and prevent fraudulent/counterfeit and falsified passports and other documents being used to pass the borders.

 Responsible for maintaining border security, the Border Affairs Corps strive to maintain a balance between efficiency and service, providing inbound and outbound passengers with tangible high quality immigration clearance service so as to contribute to the positive image for our nation.

 2. Information Technology for Border Control

 To enhance effectiveness of immigration clearance and border management, the NIA has set up Advance Passenger Information System (APIS) and Advance Passenger Processing System (APP), which allow early screening prior to the arrival of suspected travelers and other restricted passengers to prevent them from entering the borders.
 The Biometric Verification System has been deployed in all main airports and seaports since August 1, 2015, and individual data of aliens were filed using facial images and fingerprints to prevent imposters and identity fraud.
 The “Questioned Document Detection System” was launched and a database of passport samples of various nations was established on January 4, 2016, assisting the comparison of falsification proof details of passports, enhancing the ability of verifying fraudulent/counterfeit and falsified passports of newly recruited officers, and providing the service quality.